A wedding is a wonderful time of worship and celebration and we are grateful for the opportunity to share this very special day with you!

 Weddings are only scheduled on Saturdays and rehearsals generally take place on Friday evenings.
 Weddings cannot be scheduled on holiday weekends, just prior to Holy Week, immediately following Easter, or during the month of December.

-The fee for scheduling your wedding at Saint Mark is $2500.
-Fees include: the use of the facility (sanctuary and dressing rooms), fees for the pastor, organist, A/V services, wedding directors and arrangements for parking and clean up on your wedding day.
+The fee for scheduling your wedding at Saint Mark is $3000 (this includes a $500 refundable deposit).
+Fees include: the use of the facility (sanctuary and dressing rooms), fees for the pastor, organist, A/V services, wedding directors and arrangements for clean up on your wedding day.

 To see the church facilities or for more information, contact Christia Holloway in the church office via email at firstname.lastname@example.org.
 You are also invited to visit the sanctuary during our weekly Open Doors open house every Saturday from 11:30am to 1:00pm (no appointment necessary).